 The most important thing is to do your research before accepting any offer of employment.
 Talk to other teachers, look in TEFL forums on this site and others, do a thorough internet search for the name of the school, the contact person, the contact email address or phone number.

-As mentioned above, we strongly advise against sending any money to any employer for any reason.
+As mentioned above, we strongly advise against sending any money to any employer.
 We also strongly advise against sending any sensitive information such as your passport number until you are absolutely sure that the employer is genuine and they have a legitimate reason for requesting this information.

 If you are at all concerned about any job advert on Eslbase, please contact us immediately.